czm23333/ImageProcessor/README.md

 </details>

 ## How it works?
-It uses linear congruential generator and a specific seed to generate a series of numbers.
+It uses linear congruential generator and a specific seed(CRC32 of the key) to generate a series of numbers.
 Then it adds these numbers to the RGB values of every pixel in the image and save the result.

 ## How to use it?